 Fifteen years of scientific study prove that these classes lessen symptoms.
 Thanks to Rock Steady Boxing, anyone, at any stage of Parkinson’s, can lead a healthier/happier life.

-Rock Steady Boxing has become so popular that there are now three outlets in San Diego County.
+Rock Steady Boxing has become so popular that there are now multiple outlets in San Diego County.
 Read More